One of the UK’s Best Criminal & Fraud Appeal Barristers

-The job of persuading judges in the Court of Appeal is very different from persuading juries, because the Court of Appeal has just 3 very senior judges and no jury, and the style of advocacy has to suit this type of audience.
+The job of persuading judges in the Court of Appeal is very different from persuading juries, because the Court of Appeal has just three very senior judges and no jury, and the style of advocacy has to suit this type of audience.

-Howard focuses on getting the judge to take a strong interest in the case that he’s arguing about, and to appreciate the seriousness of his complaint and the
+Howard focuses on getting the judge to take a strong interest in the case that he’s arguing, and to appreciate the seriousness of his complaint and the strength of his argument.

 While there are many grounds for appeal, the most common are:

 When Howard persuades the Court of Appeal judges that a criminal conviction is an unsafe one, they will quash that conviction.

 When Howard conducts an appeal against sentence, he tries to persuade the Court of Appeal judges that the sentence passed by the criminal trial judge was far too severe.
 He has done this successfully in very many cases over the years, where sentences have been quashed and replaced with something much more lenient.
 Sometimes the sentence is reduced so much that the client gets to go home immediately after the appeal hearing.